Paneer/Panir

 Parsi homes often serve fresh paneer as a tea time treat.

-The word paneer or panir comes from the word "peynir" which means cheese - both in Farsi and Turkish.
-Although generally considered as typically Indian - Northern to be precise - it was the Persians and Afghans who introduced it to the region as far back as the 16th century.
-While the inhabitants of the mountainous terrain prepared this cheese from sheep and goat milk, the paneer of India, Pakistan, Iran and Afghanistan is now traditionally prepared from buffalo or cow’s milk.
+The word paneer or panir comes from the word "peynir", which means cheese-both in Farsi and Turkish.
+Although generally considered as typically Indian-northern to be precise-it was the Persians and Afghans who introduced it to the region as far back as the 16th century.
+While the inhabitants of the mountainous terrain traditionally prepared this cheese from sheep and goat milk, the paneer of India, Pakistan, Iran, and Afghanistan is now traditionally prepared from buffalo or cow’s milk.

-Paneer, pronounced as Puh-nir, is a simple home-made cheese, where the curds are separated from the whey.
+Paneer, pronounced Puh-nir, is a simple home-made cheese where the curds are separated from the whey.
 No additives or preservatives are added to prepare this.
-Its texture is dependent on the amount of liquid squeezed out of it.
+Warm, soft, creamy, and silky, its texture is dependent on the amount of liquid squeezed out of it and whether it is served freshly prepared or chilled.

-Eaten on its own warm when fresh, or chilled the next day, it is also used in a variety of recipes.
-Most commonly, it is diced and fried for adding to vegetarian dishes like curries and stews.
-I often use it in my samosa fillings, in quiche and even in a baked cheesecake.
-It can be prepared with the addition of other flavours like nuts, herbs and spices and eaten cut into pieces or as a dip.
+Eaten on its own, warm when fresh or chilled the next day, it is also used in a variety of recipes.
+Most commonly, it is diced and fried to be added to vegetarian dishes like curries and stews.
+I often use it in my samosa fillings, in quiches, and even in baked cheesecakes.
+It can be prepared with the addition of other flavours like nuts, herbs, and spices and eaten cut into pieces or as a dip.

 Serves 6